Shaving off soft hairs and the black hole image memory effect: Asymptotically flat spacetimes

 which transform according to \cite{Freidel:2021fxf}

 So the second equation implies that if in the vacuum state, one demands $M^A=0$, it remains vanishing.

 Therefore, the gravitational vacuum state is proposed to be described by \cite{Freidel:2021fxf}

 Under the Weyl BMS transformation, these conditions are invariant, as illustrated above.
+It is worth to mention that these conditions are equivalent to the vanishing of the leading order components the Newman-Penrose variables $\Psi_3$ and $\Psi_4$ \cite{Newman:1961qr,Newman:1962cia,Newman:1968uj,Adamo:2009vu,Freidel:2021qpz}, if one of the null tetrad is in the radial direction.
+These conditions can also be expressed in terms of the vanishing of the Cotton tensor $\mathcal C_{AB}\equiv \epsilon_{A}{}^{CD}\sD_{C}(\scR_{BD}-\scR h_{BD}/4)$ with $\epsilon_{ABC}$ the volume element of the null infinity \cite{Campoleoni:2023fug}.
 By Eq.~\eqref{eq-dotm-tfr}, if $\mathcal M=0$ further, the Weyl BMS transformation does not alter it, either.
 The very vacuum state with $\mathcal M=0$ is called the flat vacuum, which includes the familiar Minkowski spacetime as a special case.
 More nontrivial vacuum states are Schwarzschild \cite{Schwarzschild:1916uq}, Kerr \cite{Kerr:1963ud}, and supertranslated Schwarzschild \cite{Compere:2016hzt} spacetimes, to name a few.
 From the definition of the vacuum state, and the transformation laws Eqs.~\eqref{eq-dotn-tfr} and \eqref{eq-dotm-tfr}, it follows that given a vacuum state, one can obtain an infinitely many new vacuum states by applying the Weyl BMS transformation to the given vacuum.
 So if one works out all possible finite Weyl BMS transformations, one can obtain all possible vacuum states connected to the given one.

 It shall be emphasized that although these vacuum states are connected by the Weyl BMS transformations, they are physically distinctive from each other, as their Noether charges are different, in general.
-Indeed, it was found out that the Noether charges associated with the supertranslation $T$, the Weyl rescaling $W$ and the diffeomorphism $Y^A$ on $\mathbb S$ are \cite{Freidel:2021fxf},
+Indeed, it was found out that the Noether charges associated with the supertranslation $T$, the Weyl rescaling $W$ and the diffeomorphism $Y^A$ on $\mathbb S$ are \cite{Compere:2018ylh,Compere:2020lrt,Freidel:2021fxf},

 respectively.
 For a generic Weyl BMS generator $\xi^\mu(T,W,Y)$, its charge is $Q_\xi=Q_T+Q_W+Q_Y$.
 So the vacuum states are labeled by different Noether charges, and are believed to be physically distinguishable from each other.
+Note that the vacua carrying different values of Noether charges are still degenerate, as Eq.~\eqref{eq-gv-cond} hold for them.
+Being physically distinguishable means that some phenomena may look different for the \emph{same} observer, as to be illustrated in Sec.~\ref{sec-kerr-im}.